json420/microfiber/doc/couchdb_api.rst

 .. py:currentmodule:: microfiber

-This is a quick tour of the CouchDB REST API, as you would use it from Microfiber.
+This is a tour of some key aspects of CouchDB REST API, as used from Microfiber.
 This is indented as a quick reference, and as such not all the API is documented here.
-For more details, see the full `CouchDB REST API`_.
+For that, see the full `CouchDB REST API`_ documentation.

 All the examples assume the following setup: